-Finally, on November 27, 2023, the SEC adopted a rule to implement Section 27B of the Securities Act (a provision added by Section 621 of the Dodd-Frank Act) to restrict sponsors and other securitization participants from engaging in transactions that would result in material conflicts of interest with respect to investors in asset-backed securities, with effectiveness on February 5, 2024.
-Although the rule could potentially limit Fannie Mae's ability to enter into certain credit risk transfer transactions in the future, the effect of the rule on Fannie Mae at present, including issuance under its Connecticut Avenue Securities program, is very limited.
+Finally, the SEC adopted a rule to implement Section 27B of the Securities Act (a provision added by Section 621 of the Dodd-Frank Act) to restrict sponsors and other securitization participants from engaging in transactions that would result in material conflicts of interest with respect to investors in asset-backed securities, effective February 5, 2024.
+Although the rule could potentially limit Fannie Mae's ability to enter into certain credit risk transfer transactions in the future, the effect of the rule on Fannie Mae at present, including issuance under its Connecticut Avenue Securities program, is expected to be limited.